Deputy who survived shooting says slain officer 'never stopped fighting'

-HENRY COUNTY, Ga. - A local deputy described a fight and shootout inside a house as they tried take a sovereign citizen into custody.
+HENRY COUNTY, Ga. - A local deputy described a fight and shootout inside a house as he and two other officers tried take a so-called sovereign citizen into custody.

 Officer Chase Maddox died in the shooting.
-The deputy that survived told Channel 2's Mark Winne, for the first time, Maddox fought to the end.
+The deputy who survived told Channel 2's Mark Winne, for the first time, Maddox fought to the end.

 On Feb.
 9, Callaway and Deputy Michael Corley went to a house to serve a failure to appear warrant on Tierre Guthrie for a truck parking issue.
 They didn't see a criminal record for him so they decided they wouldn't take him to jail if he'd agree to go pay what he owes but he wouldn't have it.

-He said he called for backup.
-Maddox arrived and Callaway told Gutherie he was under arrest.
-Callaway said Gutherie bashed his head, badly.
+Callaway said he called for backup.
+Maddox arrived and Callaway told Guthrie he was under arrest.
+Callaway said Guthrie bashed his head, badly.

 "He hit me with his gun, so he already had his gun in his back waistband," he said.